MKaramath/Trial/README.md

 # Trial
-Trial repository to do the research
+Trial repository to do the research...